Delivering a new data publishing platform for Wales - Alpha phase

 The Welsh Government’s Knowledge and Analytical Services (KAS) is the unit which provides expert advice and insight on a range of policy areas.
 They produce evidence-based research and analysis to inform decision-making.
 As a part of this work, they manage StatsWales, the official data publishing service for the Welsh Government.
 In late 2022, they asked us to conduct a discovery into their needs and requirements for replacing the service.
 We validated the need to replace the service and recommend a plan for delivery.

-• Ingest Welsh government data
+• ingest Welsh government data

-• Process data in preparation for publication
+• process data in preparation for publication

-• Present these large and complex data tables while meeting accessibility requirements
+• present these large and complex data tables while meeting accessibility requirements

 A screenshot of our prototype for viewing StatsWales data